 California seeks quick fix to utility bankruptcy

-SACRAMENTO, Calif. — California Gov. Gavin Newsom wants to speed up the troubled Pacific Gas & Electric bankruptcy case so the company can be restructured in time for next year's wildfire season.
+SACRAMENTO, Calif. — California Gov. Gavin Newsom said Friday that he wants to speed up the troubled Pacific Gas & Electric bankruptcy case so the company can be restructured in time for next year's wildfire season.

 Continue Reading Below

-Newsom announced Friday he is calling a meeting of wildfire victims and PG&E executives, shareholders and creditors next week to accelerate what Newsom called "a consensual resolution" to the bankruptcy case.
+Newsom said he is calling a meeting of wildfire victims and PG&E executives, shareholders and creditors next week to accelerate what the Democratic governor called "a consensual resolution" to the bankruptcy case.

 CALIFORNIA WILDFIRES HITTING LOCAL ECONOMY